Serving SAP Fiori UIs

 Cache Control in Java

-CAP provides the option to set a Cache-Control header with a max-age directive to indicate that a response remains fresh until n seconds after it was generated .
-In the CDS model, this can be done using the @http.CacheControl: {maxAge: <seconds>} annotation on stream properties.
-The header indicates that caches can store the response and reuse it for subsequent requests while it's fresh.
-The max-age (in seconds) specifies the maximum age of the content before it becomes stale.
+CAP lets you set a Cache-Control header with a max-age directive to indicate that a response remains fresh for n seconds after it was generated.
+In the CDS model, use the @http.CacheControl: {maxAge: <seconds>} annotation on stream properties.
+The header tells caches to store the response and reuse it for subsequent requests while it is fresh. max-age (in seconds) specifies how long the content remains fresh before becoming stale.

 Elapsed time since the response was generated